h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/monotone_constraints.rst

 ``monotone_constraints``
 ------------------------

-- Available in: GBM, XGBoost
+- Available in: AutoML, GBM, XGBoost
 - Hyperparameter: no

 Description